beheraSunil/frontend-nanodegree-mobile-portfolio/README.md

 __2. To views/main.js__
   1. Forced synchronization layout solved by reading the layout property before block manipulation/change of style.
+  2. The number of background pizzas has be reduced to 24

 ***
 ## Website Performance Optimization portfolio project